 Wangari Maathai was a scholar, writer, environmental activist, human rights champion, and Nobel Prize laureatte.
 In her life and thought, she tenaciously sought to expose the precarious lives of people across a variety of communities: women, rural communities, political prisoners, Kenyans, Africans, and citizens of the global South saddled with the burdens of international debt.

 Fatima Meer was an intellectual, academic, writer and activist – a tireless fighter for social justice and human rights.
 Her intellectual work sought to intertwine place, identity, and ethical commitment.
-In 1994 Fatima declined a parliamentary seat due to her preference to work in the non-governmental sector.
-She did however serve the ANC government in several capacities.
-In 2010, at the age of 81, Fatima Meer died after a stroke.

 Voices of Liberation: Archie Mafeje should be understood as an attempt to contextualise Mafeje’s work and thinking and adds to gripping intellectual biographies of African intellectuals by African researchers.

 A lively debate on the relationship between the university and society in a developing country like South Africa is emerging.
 Academic Interaction looks at the main results of a research study on university interaction with external social partners.
 It centres on definitional boundaries around whether engagement requires new forms of knowledge that differ from traditional academic modes and around who is defined as 'the community' at local, regional, national or international levels.
 There is general agreement that the field is conceptually under-specified and theoretically rather thin.

 The Africa in Focus series is an initiative of the Human Sciences Research Council (HSRC) that creates a forum for African scholars to frame research questions and examine critical issues affecting the African continent in the 21st century.
 The series should inspire robust debate to help inform the orientation of public policy in Africa.